© 2016 The Autistic Voice

 A Warm Welcome

 My name is Sandra.
-I am a writer, educator, speaker, and wellbeing advocate who happens to be autistic.
-Over the course of my life I have battled with various illnesses and recently found myself back in hospital with two life threatening conditions.
+I am a writer, author, educator, speaker, and wellbeing advocate who happens to be autistic.
+Over the course of my life I have battled with various illnesses and in August 2022 found myself back in hospital with two life threatening conditions.
 My outlook on life changed in that instant and I am re-evaluating and embracing my precious life.

 I believe everyone has a story to tell and it's these stories which inspire, motivate and connect us as human beings.
 My academic research interests lie firmly in auto-ethnography, and I love to write openly; never being afraid to be truthful to my audience about the highs and lows of life.
 I was clinically diagnosed with Asperger's Syndrome in 2010 and have never let this stop me doing what I want to do.